 How does all this come to life?
-To start, The Sustainability Council will focus on developing end-of-wear recycling capabilities for Rothy’s, which we’ll then make available to the wider fashion industry.
+To start, The Sustainability Council is focusing on developing end-of-wear recycling capabilities for Rothy’s, which we’ll then make available to the wider fashion industry.
 Recycling shoes is notoriously complex, which is why it’s not that common.
-But with the help of this group of experts, we know we can come up with innovative solutions that will move the fashion industry toward a better, more sustainable future.
-We’re excited to step into unchartered territory together—and take the next great leaps toward a planet-friendly future.
+But with the help of this group of experts, we are actively at work to create innovative solutions that will move the fashion industry toward a better, more sustainable future.
+We’re excited to step into uncharted territory together—and take the next great leaps toward a planet-friendly future.

 The council consists of 8 members— 5 experts in the fields of fashion and sustainability, and 3 members from Team Rothy’s.
 Scroll on to read more about this amazing group.

 Samata Pattinson, CEO of Red Carpet Green Dress

 Samata is the CEO of Red Carpet Green Dress, a women-led global organization that uses collaboration, education and research to advance circularity in the apparel industry.
 Samata’s work spans from the red carpet design initiative with the Annual Academy Awards to educating the emerging design community.

 Lewis Perkins, President of the Apparel Impact Institute

 As President of the Apparel Impact Institute, Lewis oversees the collaboration of brands and manufacturers that seek to scale sustainability in the apparel and footwear industry.
 Lewis was previously the president of Cradle to Cradle Innovation Institute, where he led the Fashion Positive Initiative.